peterlmajors/lox-genie/README.md

-# Lox API
+# Welcome to the Lox API

 <div align="center">
   <img src="static/lox-logo512.png" alt="Lox Logo" width="128" height="128">
 </div>

-<br></br>
-The Lox API provides access to the <span style="color: orange; font-weight: bold;">Lox Genie</span>, a fantasy football consultant built with LangGraph and open source language models (gpt-oss:20b, llama3.1:8b, etc.), and the <span style="color: orange; font-weight: bold;">Lox MCP Server</span>, to offer fantasy football resources and tools in a unified format.
+This repository provides access to the Lox Genie, a fantasy football research assistant with LangGraph and open source language models (gpt-oss:20b, llama3.1:8b, etc.), and the Lox MCP Server, to offer fantasy football tools and resources in a unified format.

 ## 🧠  Thesis

-The use case for an agentic fantasy sports consultant is compelling: access to sports data is already democratized, player performances and news are burdensome to keep up with, and 'expert opinion' is bountiful thanks to social media but difficult to apply.
+The use case for an agentic fantasy sports consultant is compelling: access to sports data is already democratized, player performances and news are burdensome to keep up with, and 'expert opinion' is bountiful thanks to social media, but difficult to apply.

 Lox is designed for the fantasy sports power-user.
 By building a context-rich relationship with each user, Lox is able to apply strategic preferences across leagues and seasons — remembering not just who you manage, but how you like to play.